Project-Silicium/Device-Binaries/poplar/README.md

 ### ButtonsDxe:

 - Reason: Helps navigating Menus (e.g. UEFI Menu).
-- Patch: Key Code was Patched for the Power Button to be mapped as ENTER instead of SUSPEND.
+- Patch Nr.
+1: Key Code was Patched for the Power Button to be mapped as ENTER instead of SUSPEND.
-- Patch: Key Code was Patched for the Kamera Button to be mapped as ESC instead of ENTER.
+- Patch Nr.
+2: Key Code was Patched for the Kamera Button to be mapped as ESC instead of ENTER.
 - Patch Creator: [Gustave Monce](https://github.com/gus33000) & [Robotix22](https://github.com/Robotix22)

 ### ClockDxe: